Configure group claims and app roles in tokens

 • Implicit flow can be used in web apps for the ID token only, never the access token, in an OAuth2 hybrid flow.

 If you're using OpenID Connect or OAuth2, you can have up to 200 groups in your token.
 If you're using SAML, you can have only 150 groups because SAML tokens are bigger than OAuth2 and OpenID Connect tokens.
 If you're using the implicit flow, the limit is six because those responses show up in the URL.
-In all of these cases, instead of having a groups claim, you'll see an indication (known as a group overage) that tells you that the user is a member of too many groups to fit in your token.
+In all of these cases, instead of having a groups claim, you see an indication (known as a group overage) that tells you that the user is a member of too many groups to fit in your token.

-Screenshot of example token shows query of Azure AD Graph.
+Screenshot of example token shows query.

 In the above token example, you see that the groups claim is supposed to be mapped to src1.
 In theory, you'd then look for the _claim_sources claim then find the src1 member.
 From there, you'd find the Graph query that you'd use to get the group membership.
 However, there's a problem with what you see in the example Graph query.
 It goes to Azure AD Graph (which Microsoft is deprecating), so don't use it.